duducp/django-drf/README.md

 ```shell script
 make migrate
 ```

+Attention: to execute this command you have to have an instance of postgres running.
+To make it easier you can use the `make docker-up` command.

 To access the admin it is necessary to create the superuser.
 This can be done with the following command: